 February 18, 2011

 SGD sends out its quarterly newsletter to colleagues designated as contacts in SGD.
-An HTML version of the newsletter is available.
+This Winter 2010 newsletter is also available online.
 If you would like to receive this letter in the future please use the Colleague Submission/Update form to let us know.

 February 15, 2011

 SGD’s Batch Download tool will be retired soon, because all of its functions and many more can now be accomplished via YeastMine, which offers flexible queries and fast retrieval of multiple datatypes from SGD for a custom list of genes or proteins.
 Please contact us if you have any concerns.